eldipa/Hydra/test/publish_subscribe.rst

 The last semantic definition can be used to implement a premature filtering of each publication.
 So, if an event hasn't any subscriber, the publish method can drop the event.

-   Because there isn't any performance bottleneck (yet), our implementation uses the *strong* semantic.
+   Our implementation uses the *weak* semantic.

 To subscribe to an event, the entity must provide a callback to be executed.
 This